-Keep adding prospects, qualifying your leads and setting up meetings to learn about your clients’ changing needs and goals.
+Don’t neglect prospecting.
+Once you start collecting names and contact information, qualify your leads and set up meetings to learn about their needs and goals.

-To stay on top of your pipeline, Ailion suggests tracking where the lead is in the sales funnel process.
-The key is quick response, meaningful engagement based on where the prospect is in the sales process and tracking results.
+To keep your pipeline engaged, Ailion suggests tracking the lead in the sales funnel.
+Meaningful engagement depends on where the prospect is in the sales process.

-By taking a disciplined, activities-based approach to your sales pipeline, you’ll have strong 2017.
-Stay focused, keeping the whole picture in mind, upgrade your tools and stay in the forefront of your clients’ minds.
+By taking a disciplined, activities-based approach to your sales pipeline, you’ll have a strong 2022.
+Stay focused, keep the whole picture in mind, upgrade your real estate sales tech stack and stay in the forefront of your clients’ minds.

-Check out Sales Pipeline Course to receive actionable emails to help you become a top-producing real estate agent.
+Check out our Sales Pipeline Course and receive actionable emails to help you become a top-producing real estate agent.